carbon-language/carbon-lang/docs/design/variadics.md

 only match one parameter, and so type deduction deterministically produces a single result.

 > **Open question:** Is that restriction too strict?
-If so, it may be possible
+If so, is it possible to
-> to forbid only situations that would actually cause type deduction to split
+> forbid only situations that would actually cause type deduction to split into
-> into multiple cases.
-As well as being much less restrictive, that would avoid
+> multiple cases.
+As well as being much less restrictive, that would avoid the
-> the need to give special treatment to deduced arrays that are used only once.
+> need to give special treatment to deduced arrays that are used only once.
+It
-> It would still disallow cases like the call to `H` above, but that call seems
+> would still disallow cases like the call to `H` above, but that call seems
 > unnatural for reasons that seem closely related to the fact that its type
 > splits into cases.